Dawson and Brown hit tons as Hants make Kent toil

 Liam Dawson struck a career-best 171 and Ben Brown hit 157 as Hampshire bossed Kent on day three at Canterbury.

-He shared a club-record 273-run fifth-wicket stand with Brown as Hants took full advantage of a placid pitch.
+He shared a county record 273-run fifth-wicket stand with Brown as Hants took full advantage of a placid pitch.

 Keith Barker added a rapid unbeaten 44 as the visitors declared on 652-6, for a huge 347-run first innings lead.